hartmaj2/cs-tabor-is/denik.md

 ### TODO:
 - [x] Create food page
-- [ ] Create inner nav bar on top to choose between two subsections - menu, diets
+- [x] Create inner nav bar on top to choose between two subsections - menu, diets
   - [x] Create the top nav bar
-  - [ ] Add navigation buttons to the top bar
+  - [x] Add navigation buttons to the top bar
-  - [ ] Add pages that use the top nav bar
+  - [x] Add pages that use the top nav bar
+- [ ] Make side navbar food icon active also when on food/diet

 ### DONE:
 - Request to delete all meals - deletes also all MealAllergens as well